 - Includes high-speed WiFi at no additional cost to save on data expenses.

-If you run a vehicle-based business, safety is top of mind.
+If you run a commercial fleet business, safety should be one of your big priorities.
 Here are the key safety features a fleet management solution should offer to reduce risk and make your fleet safer:

 - Real-time alerts for critical events such as harsh braking, hard corners, and speeding

-- Automatic categorization of the cause of the critical event, such as tailgating or improper lane changes
+- Automatic categorization of critical events, such as closely following other vehicles or improper lane changes

-- Customizable driver scorecards to easily identify your most dangerous drivers
+- Driver scorecards to easily identify at-risk drivers

 - A “coaching workflow” that allows you to track and document coaching efforts

-- Built-in dash cams that automatically capture footage of critical events
+- An integrated dashcam solution that can capture video footage of critical safety events

 4) Efficiency and performance